Last updated: May 3, 2026

 - What it is: The old Over 65 deduction was replaced for 2026 bills by a new statewide $150 credit.

-- Who can get it: Usually a homeowner who was 65 or older by 31 December of the prior year, owned the property for at least one year, and meets the current income rules.
+- Who can get it: Usually a homeowner who was 65 or older by December 31 of the prior year, owned or was buying the property for at least one year, and meets the current income rules.
 A qualifying unremarried surviving spouse age 60 or older may also qualify.

 - How it helps: It directly lowers the tax bill by $150.

-- How to apply: File State Form 43708 with the county auditor through the official DLGF forms page.
+- How to apply: File State Form 43708 with the county auditor.
+Some counties can accept the form online, by mail, or in person.

 - What to gather: 2024 Form 1040 for 2026 bills, proof of age, deed or recorded land contract, and last year’s bill.